Dennis2340/prestrack-enhance-socket/README.md

 - **Message Tagging**: Support for tagging agents in messages
 - **Typing Indicators**: Real-time typing status updates
 - **AI Toggle**: Option to enable/disable AI assistance in chat rooms
+- **Whatsapp integration**: Option for users be able to interact with the AI agent via whatsapp, and schedule a visit, with the doctor and get basic guidelines
+- **Patient Data Chat session**: Doctors can have realtime time analysis of patients data and past conversation which enabled fast diagnosis of certain diseases affecting the doctor, while aid by the AI

 ## Tech Stack